-- Whether the used font fits in an 8-bit encoding scheme or not.

-- The type of the disk font file.

-- The level of embedding requested.
+- ▶ Whether the used font fits in an 8-bit encoding scheme or not.
+This is true for traditional TEX fonts that communicate via tfm files. - ► The type of the disk font file, for instance a bitmap file or an outline Type1, TrueType or OpenType font. - ► The level of embedding requested, although in most cases a subset of characters is embedded.
+The times when nothing got embedded are (in our opinion at least) basically gone.

 A font that uses anything other than an 8-bit encoding vector has to be written to the pdf in a different way.

-The rule is: if the font table has encodingbytes set to 2, then this is a wide font, in all other cases it isn't.
+When the font table has encodingbytes set to 2, then it is a wide font, in all other cases it isn't.
 The value 2 is the default for OpenType and TrueType fonts loaded via Lua.
 For Type1 fonts, you have to set encodingbytes to 2 explicitly.
 For pk bitmap fonts, wide font encoding is not supported at all.

-If no special care is needed, LuaTEX currently falls back to the mapfile-based solution used by pdfTEX and dvips.
-This behaviour might silently be removed in the future, in which case the related primitives and Lua functions will become no-ops.
+If no special care is needed, LuaTEX falls back to the mapfile-based solution used by pdfTEX and dvips, so that legacy fonts are supported transparently.
 If a 'wide' font is used, the new subsystem kicks in, and some extra fields have to be present in the font structure.
-In this case, LuaTFX does not use a map file at all.

-The extra fields are: format, embedding, fullname, cidinfo (as explained above), filename, and the index key in the separate characters.
+In this case, LuaTEX does not use a map file at all.
+These extra fields are: format, embedding, fullname, cidinfo (as explained above), filename, and the index key in the separate characters.